Digital transformations start with great talent but finish with strong leadership. This week we share three questions every digital leader should ask.

 Many organisations make incremental improvements, which are important and helpful in the day-to-day running of the business.
 However, these improvements lack the end-to-end mindset to drive true transformation and innovation.
 Radical transformations start with radical mindset shifts.
-From leadership to teams, change in itself isn’t always welcomed, but necessary in the world of digital.

 We think this analogy sums it up quite nicely: ‘Technology is the engine of digital transformation, data is the fuel, the process is the guidance system, and organizational change capability is the landing gear.
 You need them all, and they must function well together.’
 We would add that innovation is the destination.
 Growth and relevancy are the signs, you’re headed in the right direction.

 Wherever transformation happens, it must always be geared to the appropriate teams.
 If you’re transforming your customer experience and working with customer data, customer service must have a large input.
 Radical change must be championed by the teams and leaders it most impacts.
 It seems fairly obvious, but hierarchical structures and mindsets often prevent true collaboration and adoption.
 However, by building a strong business case, making sure your data is clean and championing radical thinking, leaders can push past these obstacles.

 Ready to get started with your digital transformation?
 Please do get in touch to arrange a chat.